madpoet/nws_api/README.md

 Version 001: *this code is very basic, with limited error checking.
 Hopefully I can rectify that in the next update*

 Version 002: *Added error checking to getGrid method.
-This is the foundational request that selection of additional datapoints*
+This is the foundational request that selection of additional datapoints usin nwsaccess.py*